Air, Water & Wildlife

-Wilderness areas, particularly those in contiguous mosaic with other protected lands such as national parks, protect portions of endangered species habitat and showcase wildlife migrations and other seasonal movements that have been heavily constricted or altogether dismantled by human development and activity elsewhere.
+Wilderness areas, particularly those in contiguous mosaic with other protected lands, such as national parks, protect portions of endangered species habitat and safeguard sections of animal migration routes that have been heavily constricted or altogether dismantled by human development.

 Wilderness can also provide critical refuge for large carnivores, among the creatures that historically have been most difficult for humans to reside with in close quarters and yet are essential for the healthy function of many ecosystems.
 Gray wolves survived in northeastern Minnesota's Boundary Waters Canoe Area Wilderness after they'd been eliminated virtually everywhere else in the lower 48 states in the mid-20th century.
 Through both natural dispersal and reintroduction, wolves have expanded from that redoubt, but wilderness from the Upper Midwest to the North Cascades continues to serve as foundational habitat for the species.
 Wilderness areas in the Rocky Mountains and Pacific Northwest are also critical habitat for grizzly bears and wolverines, two remarkably wide-ranging carnivores that rely on large, roadless expanses.